 Bradford T. Smith has served as Executive Vice President, Chief Legal Officer, and Secretary since September 2001 and previously as Executive Vice President, General Counsel, and Secretary since the Merger.
-He was appointed Compliance Officer in August 1996.
-Mr. Smith also oversees the Company's Public Affairs, Human Resources and Law operations.
+He was Chief Compliance Officer from August 1996 to September 2001.
+Mr. Smith also oversees the Company's Public Affairs, Human Resources, Law, Compliance, Licensing, and Audit operations.
 Mr. Smith is a member of the Executive and Management Committees of the Company.
 Previously, Mr. Smith served as Assistant General Counsel of Hoffmann-La Roche, Division Counsel of RBL and Assistant Secretary and member of RBL's Senior Management Committee from 1988 until April 1995.
 Mr. Smith served as Assistant Secretary of Hoffmann-La Roche from 1989 until the Merger and as an Assistant Vice President of Hoffmann-La Roche during 1992 and 1993.
 He has served as a director of Gensys Software, Inc. since August 2000.